-Accidental Aesop: One episode gives us the dangers of going on dating sites.
+Accidental Aesop: "The Odd Couple" gives us the dangers of going on dating sites.
 Not everyone is just like their online profiles.

-Trixie Tang: In "The Boy Who Would Be Queen" we find out that Trixie secretly loves boy-oriented things and her Alpha Bitch behaviour is an attempt to hide this.
-Does she have genuine feelings for Timmy but acts like jerk and represses her love for him because she wants to remain popular?
-Also, is it possible than she is really a Lonely Rich Kid and has a Stepford Smiler?
+Trixie Tang: In "The Boy Who Would Be Queen" we find out that Trixie secretly loves boy-oriented things and her Alpha Bitch behavior is an attempt to hide this.
+Does she have genuine feelings for Timmy but acts like a jerk and represses her love for him because she wants to remain popular?
+Also, it is possible that she is really a Lonely Rich Kid and a Stepford Smiler?

-Timmy's Jerkass behaviour in season 5 may have been caused by episode "It's Wishful Life" where he finds out that the world was better without him and everyone didn't care about him.
-He must have felt hurt and humilliated, so he began acting like a Jerkass towards his godparents and friends out of anger and knowing that they don't care him at all and wants revenge against them.
+Timmy's Jerkass behavior in season 5 may have been caused by the episode "It's Wishful Life" where he finds out that the world was better without him and everyone didn't care about him.
+He must have felt hurt and humiliated, so he began acting like a Jerkass towards his godparents and friends out of anger from knowing that they don't care about him at all and wants revenge against them.

 "Fairy Idol" shows penguins living at the North Pole.
 Not just a few, but a whole rookery (though a lot of American cartoons show penguins as North Pole animals rather than South Pole/Antarctic animals, so it's not that much of a surprise).